david-xc/STA208/README.md

 ## How to read this project?

 * We recommend to open `report.pdf` first.
 Every chapeter in the report introduces a model for fine-grained classification or a data process step.
 A folder with the same name as the chapter includes the corresponding codes or jupyter notebooks of that chapter.
-In each folder of a chapter, a independent readme is given to introduce every code and jupyter notebook file and show you how to run them.
+In each folder of a chapter, a independent readme is given to introduce the code and jupyter notebook files in this folder and show you how to run them.

 ## File Directory Description